Great Orme

 Click here for a full list of British minerals.

-Angus, Scotland Bridgend, Wales Ceredigion, Wales
+Angus, Scotland Bridgend, Wales Caerphilly, Wales Cardiff, Wales Ceredigion, Wales

 - Bwlch Glas Mine, Tal-y-bont, Ceulanymaesmawr, Ceredigion, Wales